 This answer will depend on a number of factors such as where the elder goes next, their mental condition, their assets and their income.
 Now would be the time to meet with our law firm to make sure you are prepared to navigate the long-term care maze, protect assets, apply for benefits, and be prepared for will come next.
 Also, see the our list of Seven Lies Your Friends Tell You about Florida Medicaid.

 If the elder has been declining or may not be safe to go home, the family may want to take advantage of the elder's time in the nursing home and apply for Medicaid.
 Please read our report on obtaining Florida Medicaid for the assisted living facility.

 This handout is not definitive, but it is a short look into the process.

-When your elder has experienced a downturn in health, our law firm can help you answer all of these questions, and more, to make sure your elder gets the proper care, the assets are protected, and they receive the right care in the right location.
+When your elder has experienced a downturn in health, our law firm can help you answer all of these questions, and more, to make sure your elder gets the proper care, the assets are protected, and the family gets the help they need in making the right decisions.